mfractor/mfractor.content/ios-image-assets/README.md

 I found the little smiley above very representative of what a bitmap is.
 Of course its just a black and white image.
 But turning the bits into bytes let us represent a wide palete of colors for each pixel.

 Now we come to the vectors, which are more cool to programmers!
-They're are a mathematical representation of the shapes that form an image.
+They're are a mathematical representation of the shapes that forms an image.
 This means that they can be easily scaled which make them very desirable for the responsive designs that we strive to produce in web and mobile apps.

 To better understand vector images lets dirty our hands of code.
 There's an app called [PaintCode](https://www.paintcodeapp.com), that is a drawing app like Sketch or Illustrator where you can make your designs.
-What makes it different is that instead of saving it to a file, PaintCode generates the code necessary to draw your image on screen with UIKit.
+What makes it different is that instead of saving it to a file, PaintCode generates the code necessary to draw your image on screen with [`UIKit`]().

 Take a look at this screenshot from the tutorial: